 Now, lots of the original buildings were demolished, but one column still remains, so Keep your eyes peeled for the column of the Abundance.
 Although there’s a little restoration work going on at present, it’s still worth a gander at.

 9.)
 Ogle at David

 10.)
-Discover the city’s windy streets
+Stroll the winding streets

-There are literally hundreds of small, narrow streets that criss-cross this city and they are filled with some of the most impressive bars, cafes and fashion houses one can muster!
-Take a little detour and discover some of the beautiful markets and famous Italian brands that now line the streets.
+There are literally hundreds of small, narrow streets that criss-cross this city and they are filled with some of the most impressive bars, cafes and fashion houses one can muster.
+Honestly, that’s the thing about the streets of Florence, there are just so many to explore and find.

 11.)
 Take in the beauty of Palazzo Vecchio